ambitus/pyracf/data_set/standard/universal_access.md

 #### 📥 Parameters
 * `dataset`<br>
-  The **Dataset** profile for which RACF should set the universal access attribute.
+  The **data set profile** for which RACF should set the universal access attribute.

 * `universal_access`<br>
   The **Universal Access** level to assign to the specified data set profile.